 - Tree falling on a play structure

-However, open peril policies don’t cover every situation you might encounter.
+However, open peril policies do not cover every situation you might encounter.
 Most personal property insurance policies do not cover damages resulting from:

 - Any damage caused by earthquakes and floods